 The National Parks MCP Server provides real-time information about U.S. National Parks through the National Park Service (NPS) API.
-This server enables access to park details, alerts, visitor centers, campgrounds, and events to help users explore and plan their visits to America's national parks.
+It allows you to access park details, alerts, visitor centers, campgrounds, and events, making it easier to plan your visits to national parks across the United States.

-To install the National Parks MCP Server automatically via Smithery:
+You can automatically install the National Parks MCP Server for Claude Desktop using Smithery:

 npx -y @smithery/cli install @KyrieTangSheng/mcp-server-nationalparks --client claude

-To use this server with Claude Desktop, add the following configuration to your claude_desktop_config.json
+To use the National Parks MCP Server with Claude Desktop, add the following to your claude_desktop_config.json

 file: